 Practical steps:

-- Align projects with grant criteria and document impact.
+- Align projects with grant criteria.

-- Prepare for audits and reporting obligations.
+- Prepare for audits and reporting.

-- Build compliance into your operational and financial systems.
+- Build compliance into financial systems.

 5. Right of Way and Infrastructure Approvals